-The Company is contractually obliged to pay to the Note holders and swap provider any amounts received from mortgage customers for the shared appreciation arising on the sale of the property.
+The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation arising on the sale of the property.
 An embedded derivative liability has therefore been recognised in the balance sheet for the same value as the embedded derivative asset (note 9).